 In 1995 Dr. Worrells moved on to Southern Illinois University Carbondale.
 He taught a full complement of undergraduate aviation management courses, acquired tenure and promotion to Associate professor, and attained his doctorate degree in Workforce Education and Development.
 In 2008 he went to work for Dubai Aerospace Enterprise University (DAEU) where he taught two courses in the undergraduate program.
 Unfortunately the DAEU closed in July of 2008.
 Dr. Worrells continued to work with the DAEU-Flight Academy until securing a faculty position with Emirates Aviation College (EAC).
 While at EAC Dr. Worrells taught a wide and diverse number of courses at the undergraduate level and one graduate course.

 Dr. Worrells is assigned to the Department of Graduate Studies in the College of Aeronautics.
-He is the Program Chair of the Master of Science in Space Education.
-Although he is cleared to teach a variety of courses, over the past three years he has taught the graduate capstone courses almost exclusively.
+He is currently working to establish the Doctorate in Technology program.
+He had previously served as the Program Chair of the Master of Science in Space Education.
+Dr. Worrells was tenured and promoted to Associate Professor in August 2014.
 Dr. Worrells participates on a number of committees.
 He is the Chair of the Tenure and Promotion committee in the College of Aeronautics.
-He is also a Faculty Senator serving on several committees there as well.
+He is currently the Speaker of the Faculty Senate.